pantheon-systems/decoupled-kit-js/web/docs/decoupled-kit-reposistory-overview.md

 [Decoupled WordPress Composer Managed](https://github.com/pantheon-upstreams/decoupled-wordpress-composer-managed) is a WordPress template designed to get you started with a headless WordPress instance.
 It includes a number of both community and Decoupled Kit maintained plugins including  [WPGraphQL](https://wordpress.org/plugins/wp-graphql/), [WPGatsby](https://wordpress.org/plugins/wp-gatsby/), and [Pantheon Decoupled](#wordpress-pantheon-decoupled).

 #### [WordPress Pantheon Decoupled](#wordpress-pantheon-decoupled)
-The [WordPress Pantheon Decoupled](https://github.com/pantheon-systems/wp-pantheon-decoupled) helps to enable headless WordPress without any extra configuration needed by the user.
+The [WordPress Pantheon Decoupled](https://github.com/pantheon-systems/wp-pantheon-decoupled) plugin helps to enable headless WordPress without any extra configuration needed by the user.
 The required plugins are installed and some sample content is included, like a post with an image and an example menu.

-#### WordPress Pantheon Decoupled Gatsby

-[WordPress Pantheon Decoupled Gatsby](https://github.com/pantheon-systems/wp-pantheon-decoupled-gatsby) includes necessary configuration for using WordPress with Gatsby on Pantheon.

-#### WordPress Pantheon Decoupled Preview
+#### (Pre-Release) WordPress Pantheon Decoupled Preview
 [WordPress Pantheon Decoupled Preview](https://github.com/pantheon-systems/wp-decoupled-preview) enables preview of content on the frontend site with minimal configuration when used with our [Next.js WordPress Starter](#next-wordpress-starter).
+This plugin is in active development.

 ### [Drupal](#drupal)
 #### Drupal Composer Managed